piazzai/cvless/README.md

 navlink:      research.md
 ```

 Done!
 Your new page will now appear in the navigation menu.
-Like the home, you can write it in [Markdown](https://www.markdownguide.org/basic-syntax) and HTML.
+Like the home, you can write it in [Markdown](https://www.markdownguide.org/basic-syntax).

 ### Adding one more page

 Perhaps you want to add two extra pages instead of one.
-For example, you might want to have two additional pages for your research and teaching interests.
-In the case of a second extra page, the procedure is slightly more involved as it requires editing the header.
+For example, you might want to have pages for your research and teaching interests.
+In the case of a second additional page, the procedure is slightly more involved as it requires editing the header.

-First, create a new text file called `teaching.md` and specify default layout in the front matter, as previously did for `research.md`.
-Then, open `_config.yml` and, right below the lines specifying `navtext` and `navlink`, add:
+First, create a new text file called `teaching.md` and specify the default layout in the front matter, as previously did for `research.md`.
+Then, open `_config.yml` and add to the list of variables:

 ```yml
 navtext2:     Teaching